Daniel Craig is definitely not James Bond in Heineken’s new 007 commercial

 As brand movie partnerships go, it could be much worse.
 Heineken is like the Euro-Budweiser, not high-end enough to be totally convincing but ubiquitous enough to be believable.
 At least more than say, if Natty Light wanted to sponsor 007.

-Hans Erik, director of global Heineken sponsorships, says the long-time relationship has been a win for the brand, and it’s that consistency that has created a virtuous cycle.
+Hans Erik Tuijt, director of global Heineken sponsorships, says the long-time relationship has been a win for the brand, and it’s that consistency that has created a virtuous cycle.
 Every time the brand would sponsor another Bond film, the stronger its association with 007 would be to consumers.
 It may sound ridiculous that anyone would order a Heineken because a fictional secret agent does, but tell that to the martini and the Omega watch people.

-“If you look at our executions through the years, you can see we’re getting better at it,” says Erik.
+“If you look at our executions through the years, you can see we’re getting better at it,” says Tuijt.
 “There’s also the repetition there, so the audience makes that connection, and each time you’re building on a base that’s already there.”

 The company is quite loyal to its sponsorship partners.
 Erik cites long-time associations with UEFA Champions League as an example in sports.
 “But Bond is a different animal in our sponsorship profile.
-Because the films don’t come out in regular intervals, there isn’t the same drumbeat like an annual competition like Formula One,” says Erik.
+Because the films don’t come out in regular intervals, there isn’t the same drumbeat like an annual competition like Formula One,” says Tuijt.
 “But we do know what works and what doesn’t with the Bond franchise.”

 It’s also the first film in the franchise since the brewer’s bajillion-dollar launch of Heineken 0.0, and it’d be a marketing miracle if anyone believes James Bond would order a non-alcoholic beer—on duty or not.
 But still.